You will notice

 If you haven't

-IV drip at the vet's, for example - you should definitely consider trying the
+intravenous fluids drip at the vet's, for example — you should definitely consider trying the

 various treatments available for a reasonable length of time before making

 the irrevocable decision to euthanise your cat.
-This particularly

-applies if your cat has high BUN/urea and creatinine, but has only just been
+in particular if your cat has high BUN/urea and creatinine, but has only just been

 diagnosed.
 In such a case, these values may be reflecting an acute situation

-kidney infection (commonly undetectable) or severe dehydration.
+such as a kidney infection (commonly undetectable) or severe dehydration.
 In

 many cases the

 values will reduce dramatically with treatment.
-I therefore usually recommend

 treating a newly diagnosed cat for at least two weeks before making any